What to Expect After a Breast Biopsy

 Visit Baptist Health to Learn More

-To ensure your breast biopsy procedure goes as scheduled, follow the instructions given by your care team.
-If you have additional questions about getting a breast biopsy, find a Baptist Health provider near you today to schedule an appointment.
+To ensure effective breast biopsy pain management and recovery, follow the instructions given by your care team.
+If you have additional questions about breast biopsy recovery, find a Baptist Health provider near you today to schedule an appointment